-The short answer is that exogenous ketones are no replacement for a proper ketogenic lifestyle and diet that puts your body into nutritional ketosis.
+The short answer is that exogenous ketones are no replacement for a proper ketogenic lifestyle and a diet that puts your body into nutritional ketosis.

 However, exogenous ketones can help by providing the following benefits:

-- Improved cognitive performance
+- Improved cognitive performance.

-- Extended peak cognitive performance during exercise
+- Extended peak cognitive performance during exercise.

-- Increased endurance performance when you supplement with ketone esters
+- Increased endurance performance when you supplement with ketone esters.

-- Less severe symptoms resulting from the keto flu
+- Less severe symptoms resulting from the keto flu.

 - May treat or improve symptoms of patients with neurological conditions, such as Alzheimer’s disease.

 - Can help you skip a meal without a drop in energy levels.

 Your brain’s neurons and your heart prefer ketones over glucose as a form of energy.
 Plus, ketone bodies can easily cross the blood-brain barrier and thus act as an instant and effective source of fuel for your brain.

 If you’re already on a ketogenic diet, you’ve probably noticed your improved focus and mental clarity compared to the high-carb diet you might have maintained before.